 This testimonial was collected by Cathleen, a transition consultant that used to collaborate with Expatclic.com, quite a while ago.
 We have decided to translate it now, even if late, because we think that it contains elements that are still very important for families with children with special needs that face the choice of moving overseas today.
 The original article is in French, and it has been translated into English by Claudiaexpat and proofread by Paolaexpat.

 Today a growing number of families are facing the choice of moving abroad.
-This choice definitely becomes more difficult if a child in the family has special needs.
+This choice definitely becomes more difficult when relocating with a relocating with a csn.
 These families usually tend to refuse to relocate, in order to maintain a balance in the child’s life and avoid exposure to changes of school, language, therapies and so on.
 Some families, though, take on the challenge, and after careful preparation, they greatly enjoy their few years abroad.
 Daniel and Laurence decided to take advantage of the opportunity to relocate to New York with their two children (12 and 14 at the time of writing), one of whom has special needs.
 They shared with us the various stages, obstacles and surprises they met on the way.